sguzunov/docs/docs/glue42-concepts/02_application-management/13_c-exports/application-management-c.md

 // Here `my_app` is a previously defined MFC object from which you can extract the window handle. const HWND handle = my_app->m_pMainWnd->m_hWnd;

-// Callback for handling Glue42 application events. void app_event_callback (glue_app_command command, const void* callback, const glue_payload* payload, COOKIE cookie) {
+// Callback for handling Glue42 app events. void app_event_callback (glue_app_command command, const void* callback, const glue_payload* payload, COOKIE cookie) {
     // Check the command with which the app event handler was invoked. switch (command) {